Building a Gaming PC for Dummies (The Ultimate Guide)

-When you’re a picking a GPU, there are a couple of basic considerations – Video RAM (VRAM) type, size and speed, bus-width and core clock speed.
+When you’re picking a GPU, there are a couple of basic considerations – Video RAM (VRAM) type, size, and speed, bus-width and core clock speed.

 Most people fall for clever marketing, where manufacturers sell graphic cards by highlighting only the VRAM size.
 They think a GPU with 4GB memory is better than a 2GB one.
 While that can’t be farther from the truth.

 For instance, a low-level card with a high VRAM, but lower clock speeds and memory speeds cannot outperform a mid or high level card with lesser VRAM but higher core and memory speeds.

 The same is the case with the bus-width of the GPU.
 A lot of graphics cards come with the same hardware specs but different bus-widths – 64-bit, 128-bit, 256-bit and so on.

 The difference between all these bus-widths is the total amount of information that can be processed per cycle.
 While bus-widths alone are no indicators of performance capacity, but generally, if everything else is constant in the two GPUs you compare, the one with the higher bus-width will outperform the other.